bttarchive/download-segments/README.md

 Step 7)\
 Type *dl.py* and hit enter.
 If you are familiar with Python you may have installed an Interpreter that will now open.
 Just run the script from there.

-Note: If some links failed to download, you will find a new file in your folder, called failed.txt.
-In it you can find the links to the videos that failed to download with their iterated number in the list of links and their (un-)specified name.\
+Note: You may find a new file in your folder called *failed.txt*.
+In it you can find the links to the videos that failed to download with their iterated number in the list of links and their (un-)specified name.
+If no videos failed to download, the file will be empty.
+Either way, you can delete this .txt-file if you want.\
-In most cases that means that yt-dlp could not access the link/video (it’s most likely private/deleted or the link does not directly contain a video), but you can also try to download it again to make sure (just repeat the steps above).
+Videos appearing in this .txt-file usually could not be accessed by yt-dlp (the video is most likely private/deleted or the link does not directly contain a video), but you can also try to download it again to make sure it's not an error (just repeat the steps above).

 ## Downloading multiple videos at once authorizing to a Google-Sheets-Document